We recently completed a Rhetoric and Persuasive Writing course by Harvard University and we would like to share the main things we’ve learned from it.

-Rhetoric has a real effect on people’s behavior!
+Rhetoric has a real effect on people’s behaviour!
 Words move us to action and drive our decisions.
 In fact, whether at work, in school, on social media, or around the kitchen table, we are constantly finding ourselves in situations where it is important to articulate our thoughts.

 Persuasive Writing Essentials: Your Thesis

 The most important part of your argument is its substance—that is, the point you are trying to prove.
 This can usually be summed up in a thesis: the statement of your argument in a single, declarative sentence.
 The first step in composing a piece of persuasive writing is to compose this sentence.
 Once you can state your idea in its simplest terms, you are ready to build an argument around it.

 The best pieces of writing and speaking fit together as one coherent, organic whole to communicate the thesis, which is the central idea.
 What’s the simplest way to do that?
 The Harvard course we took suggests telling a friend what it is you’re trying to say and taking it from there.

 There are several “modes of appeal”, or ways in which you can get your audience to agree with you.
 The main ones are: